LayerNext/docs/docs/08-python-sdk/05-datasets.md

 ## 5.2.
 Create a Dataset from a Collection

-With this SDK function, a dataset can be created from all or a subset of frames in a given collection in the DataLake.
+This SDK function creates a dataset from all or a subset of frames in a given collection in the DataLake.

 ```python